vmware-samples/euc-samples/UEM-Samples/Utilities and Tools/macOS/Migration-Tool/README.md

 - Admin privileges
 	- In order to install and approve the MDM profile to enroll to Workspace ONE, the user on the Mac must have admin privileges
 	- As part of the migrator tool, it will promote any standard user to admin to complete this and then revert back to standard when done

+## Appendix
+### Retrieve Automated Enrollment Profile
+1. Navigate to Groups & Settings / All Settings / Devices & Users / Apple / Automated Enrollment
+2. Ensure you are at the Organization Group where you are wanting the Mac devices to enroll to
+3. Once the "Current Setting" is set to "Override" make the following selections:
+	1. Enable Automated Enrollment: Enabled
+	2. Platform: macOS
+	3. Staging Mode: Single User Device
+	4. Default Staging User: Default Staging User (or your desired staging account)
+4. Select "Save"
+5. Once the page refreshes, select "Export" and this will download the `mobileconfig` profile
+6. Rename this file to `enroll.mobilconfig` and place in the `MigratorResources` directory

 ## Required Changes/Updates